Killing of Sammy Baker

-Samuel Seewald (1997–2020) was shot dead in Amsterdam by police officers on August 13, 2020.
-He was known as Sammy Baker on Instagram where he had 170,000 followers.
-Seewald has travelled to Amsterdam to celebrate his birthday with friends.
-After smoking cannabis with friends, he became psychotic.
-His mother travelled to meet him and he ran away, before being shot by police in controversial circumstances.
-The Amsterdam chief of police claimed he had stabbed an officer whilst his parents claimed he was the victim of a racist murder.
+Samuel Seewald (11 August 1997 – 13 August 2020) was a German man shot dead in Amsterdam by police officers on 13 August 2020.
+He was known as Sammy Baker on Instagram where he was an influencer with 170,000 followers.
+Seewald had travelled to Amsterdam to celebrate his birthday and after smoking cannabis with friends, had become psychotic.
+His mother travelled to meet him and he ran away from her, before being shot by police in controversial circumstances.
+The Amsterdam chief of police claimed he had stabbed an officer, whilst his parents claimed he was the victim of a racist murder.